SciFracX/FractionalCalculus.jl/docs/src/index.md

 ## Plans

 - Symbolic differentiation and integration

 - FractionalCalculus.jl website with online experiencing

 - Add more visualization of how the fraction derivative and integral are changing based on Makie or Javis or Manim

 - Fractional differential equations

+!!! info WIP
+		FractionalCalculus.jl is under heavy construction, some API or docs might change a lot.